-- To property owners with post-remedy remaining soil contamination (a reminder of the presence of such remaining contamination and of Corning Incorporated's commitment to handle remaining contaminated soils, as necessary and in accordance with the intended use of the property).
+- To property owners with post-remedy remaining soil contamination (a reminder of the presence of such remaining contamination and of Corning Incorporated’s commitment to handling remaining contaminated soils, as necessary and in accordance with the intended use of the property).

 - To the City and Town of Corning Code Enforcement Offices and Departments of Planning and Economic Development (a reminder to inform Corning Incorporated of building permits/approvals granted for properties within the area where contamination remains post remedy).

 - To the City of Corning, Town of Corning, and/or Steuben County (a reminder to inform Corning Incorporated of any City/County plans to conduct soil disturbance work).